 Understanding the epidemiology of road traffic deaths and injuries in Palestine is essential for informing sustainable research and policy making.
-Although injuries are not yet well quantified in West Bank, the human and financial losses associated with accidents are significant.
-The existing RTA information systems in Palestine have many discrepancies due to the different sources of information used.
+Although injuries are not yet well quantified in the West Bank, the human and financial losses associated with accidents are significant.
+Existing RTA information systems in Palestine have many discrepancies due to the different sources of information used.